patrickbucher/paedubucher.ch/articles.md/four-in-a-row-in-haskell-part-2.md

     replace_row_value r c p = take c r ++ [p] ++ drop (c+1) r

-The same logic using `take` and `drop` can be implemented for the column's field like for the grid's rows before.
-The empty field at column index `c` can simply be replaced by a list solely consisting of the player's value `v`.
+The same logic using `take` and `drop` can be implemented for the column's fields like for the grid's rows before.
+The empty field at column index `c` can simply be replaced by a list solely consisting of the player's stone value `v`.
 List concatenation is used again to produce the tranformed column.

 A move can be applied as follows: